-- 1) GMD staff shall schedule and conduct an inspection of the property to determine barriers to be removed and to verify that dwelling is generally safe and sound.
-Inspection team consists of Rehabilitation Specialist, Housing Inspector as required, applicant, and owner (if other than applicant). - 2) Prepare a list of necessary property improvements and preliminary cost estimates and determine project feasibility, including a lead hazard evaluation as required of surfaces that will be disturbed. - 3) Timing of completion of work under the Access Grant Program is especially important because the occupant often must rely on Access Grant improvements to be able to use (even enter) her or his dwelling unit.
-Consequently, advertised bidding is not required in the Access Grant Program. - a) For Access Grant projects with costs not exceeding \$1,000, no bid solicitation shall be required.
+- 1. GMD staff shall schedule and conduct an inspection of the property to determine barriers to be removed and to verify that the dwelling is generally safe and sound.
+The Inspection team consists of Rehabilitation Specialist, Housing Inspector as required by the applicant, and the owner (if other than the applicant). - 2.
+Prepare a list of necessary property improvements and preliminary cost estimates and determine project feasibility, including a lead hazard evaluation as required of surfaces that will be disturbed. - 3.
+Timing of completion of work under the Access Grant Program is especially important because the occupant often must rely on Access Grant improvements to be able to use (even enter) her or his dwelling unit.
+Consequently, advertised bidding is not required in the Access Grant Program. - a.
+For Access Grant projects with costs not exceeding \$1,000, no bid solicitation shall be required.
 The Rehabilitation Specialist assigned to the case may select any qualified general contractor or minority/female-owned specialty contractor in the event that a general contractor is not needed, so long as the contractor's proposal is reasonable and appropriate.
-In the event that a bid cannot be
+In the event that a bid cannot be obtained from firms on these lists in a timely manner, the Grants Management Manager may authorize the solicitation of bids from firms not on the lists.

-- obtained from firms on these lists in a timely manner, the Grants Management Manager may authorize solicitation of bids from firms not on the lists. - b) For Access Grant projects with costs more than \$1,000 but not exceeding the \$8,000 program limit, the Rehabilitation Specialist assigned to the case shall solicit bids from the qualified general contractor list.
+- b.
+For Access Grant projects with costs more than \$1,000 but not exceeding the \$10,000 program limit, the Rehabilitation Specialist assigned to the case shall solicit bids from the qualified general contractor list.
 Formal advertising shall not be required.
-The construction contract shall be awarded to the qualified general contractor submitting the lowest responsible bid. - 4) GMD staff shall consult with applicant and owner (if other than applicant) to reach agreement on the construction contract. - 5) GMD staff shall conduct preconstruction conference and contract signing, and prepare proceed order.
+The construction contract shall be awarded to the qualified general contractor submitting the lowest responsible bid. - 4.
+GMD staff shall consult with the applicant and owner (if any other than the applicant) to reach an agreement on the construction contract. - 5.
+GMD staff shall conduct a preconstruction conference and contract signing, and prepare the proceed order.